Skip to main content

 AI, ML and LLM testing for working QA professionals

-Premium hands-on course for QA professionals testing AI systems: lifecycle strategy, data quality, model validation, risk, fairness, robustness, monitoring and LLM application evaluation.
+Hands-on guide material for QA professionals testing AI systems: lifecycle strategy, data quality, model validation, risk, fairness, robustness, monitoring, and LLM application evaluation.

 10 guide sections Self-paced reading